wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 Once you obtain a successful test, commit the changes to the team repo (off your laptop).
 This would make it easier to debug.

+So first let's run the file as-is without changes.

 ### Run from inside Eclipse